Best of Central Asia Tour

 Price includes

-• Accommodation is based on two people sharing a double/twin room; breakfasts included
+• Accommodation is based on two people sharing a double/twin room; breakfasts are included.

 • Full board (all lunches and dinners)

-• English-speaking local tour leader accompanying the group for the whole time
+• English-speaking local tour leader in each country / for groups of more than 6 people tour leader accompanying the group during the whole trip

 • All entry fees as per the itinerary